nsaje/dotfiles/client/one/app/features/users/services/users-store/readme.md

 ## Add an account (addActiveEntityAccount)
 - If the account already exists in `entityPermissions`, return immediately.
-- Otherwise, if any accounts are selected, copy the current's selection's permissions and add them with this account's `accountId`.
+- Otherwise, if any accounts are selected, copy the current selection's permissions and add them with this account's `accountId`.
+If the currently logged user hasn't got some permissions on the new account, those permissions are not copied.
 - Otherwise add a `read` permission for this account's `accountId` to the list of `entityPermissions`.

 Prepare the `proposedSelectedAccounts` parameter so that the newly added account gets added to the current selection.